-It is important to remember you can create a different mix for each output, and you can have as many mixes as your Scarlett's internal mixer allows.
-This is useful when recording a group of musicians, as it means each musician can have their own mix, personalised to their requirements.
-To see the mix sent to each output, click the output tab on the left and the mixer will appear on the right side of Focusrite Control.
+It is important to remember that you can create a different mix for each output, and you can have as many mixes as your Scarlett's internal mixer allows.
+This is incredibly useful when recording a group of musicians, as it means that each musician can have their own mix, personalised to their requirements (assuming there are enough headphones and headphone amps to go round!)
+The mixer whose input channels will be displayed is selected by clicking anywhere in the relevant output tab.

-It is not possible for the mixes for each output to be made up of a different set of inputs.
-The set of input channels is 'global'.
-They will appear across all outputs.
-However, individual mixes, with individual levels, are possible as you can mute unwanted channels.
+It is not possible for the mixers for each output to be made up of a different set of inputs.
+The set of input channels in use is 'global' - that is, they will be applied across all outputs in the Scarlett unit.
+However, individual mixes, with individual levels, are possible as it is a simple matter to mute unwanted channels.

-For some situations a one-to-one direct routing Focusrite Control sets up (as in the previous example) will work.
-Outputs of your DAW are directly routed to the hardware outputs on your Scarlett interface (i.e., no internal mixing within the unit).
+For some situations the simple one-to-one direct routing Focusrite Control sets up (as in the previous example) will be adequate.
+This is where the outputs on your DAW are directly routed to the hardware outputs on your Scarlett interface (i.e., no internal mixing within the unit).
 But in many cases, you will want to set up the mix yourself.
-To create a new mix, click the current source button in the Output tab for the output you want the mix to be fed to, and select Custom Mix.
-This will clear the current fixed routing for the output and display the Input mix area (this area will be empty if the Empty preset was selected earlier):
+To create a new mix, first click the current source button in the Output tab for the output that you want the mix to be fed to, and select Custom Mix.
+This will clear the current fixed routing for the output and display the Input mix area (this area will be empty if the Empty preset was selected earlier in this manual):

-You can now "build" the mixer to feed the Output by clicking on the two '+' tabs.
-Each will open a selection box: the HARDWARE INPUTS half lists all the Scarlett's physical inputs (see page 13 for details of hardware inputs), while in the SOFTWARE (DAW) PLAYBACK area, the box lists available DAW tracks.
-You can add channels up to the maximum capacity of your Scarlett hardware.
-You may need to resize the window or use the horizontal scroll bar when the number of channels starts to exceed the window size.
+You can now "build" the mixer that will feed the selected Output by clicking on the two '+' tabs.
+Each will open a selection box: the HARDWARE INPUTS half of the area lists all the Scarlett's physical inputs (see page 13 for details of available hardware inputs for your Scarlett device), while in the SOFTWARE (DAW) PLAYBACK area, the selection box lists the available DAW tracks.
+You can repeat this process as many times as you like, adding channels up to the maximum capacity of your Scarlett hardware.
+Note that you may need to resize the window or use the horizontal scroll bar when the number of channels starts to exceed the window size.

-In both boxes, each input is listed twice: individually (mono) and as half of a stereo pair.
+Note that in both boxes, each input is listed twice: individually (mono) and as half of a stereo pair.
 Selecting a stereo pair of inputs creates a stereo input channel.

-This example shows an overdub: several DAW tracks have already been recorded, two additional tracks are going to be recorded and we wish to create a stereo foldback mix for one of the musicians.
+In the example above, we might be doing an overdub: several DAW tracks have already been recorded, two additional tracks are going to be recorded and we wish to create a stereo foldback mix for one of the musicians.